Vlsir/Hdl21Schematics/readme.md

 - Ports, and
 - Wire connections there-between

-The primitive-elements library holds similar content to that of SPICE: transistors, resistors, capacitors, voltage sources, and the like.
+The element-library holds similar content to that of SPICE: transistors, resistors, capacitors, voltage sources, and the like.
+It is designed in concert with Hdl21's [primitive element library](https://github.com/dan-fritchman/Hdl21#primitives-and-external-modules).

 The complete element library: